 - Bingo World (BetRivers)

-Fanatics could become the 10th approved retail sports betting license in the state in the near future.
+Fanatics could become the 10th approved retail betting license in the state in the near future.
 The popular online retailer of licensed sportswear and merchandise was recently approved by the Maryland Lottery and Gaming Control Commission.
 If approved by SWARC, it’ll then receive its license.

 Maryland daily fantasy sports are a great way to tide fans over until online betting is finally legalized.
-However, while there have been some updates and positive developments in the right direction, there is still much to do before locals can place a mobile sports bet in the Old Line State.
+However, while there have been some Maryland online launch updates and positive developments in the right direction, there is still much to do before locals can place a mobile sports bet in the Old Line State.

-Last week, SWARC approved proposed online sports betting regulations and applications during its monthly meeting.
+Last week, SWARC approved proposed online betting regulations and applications during its monthly meeting.
 The group will now submit them to the Maryland Legislature’s Joint Committee on Administrative, Executive, and Legislative Review for “emergency approval.”

 Once approved there, a 30-day public comment period will then begin.
 After the regulations have become effective and the industry analysis has been completed, SWARC can then determine a date for when formal applications and fees can be submitted.